-Now that our work has been complete, we can work hard toward providing future IPRO teams a revised foundation to built upon.
-Like the PVC pipes that we used (which are useless individually), we "connected" with each other through great teamwork - each contributing in order to hold our display (a metaphor for our IPRO).
-Through the tackling of ethical problems and great teamwork between the team members, we were able to - collectively, as a team - achieve our common goal of simplifying the Mediator by making it more user-friendly and accessible to the public.
+Now that our direction has been determined, we can work hard toward reaching our goal.
+The tackling of ethical problems and great teamwork between the team members, we were able to - collectively, as a team - achieve our common goal of simplifying the Mediator by making it more user-friendly and accessible to the public.